 2.3.5 Virtualization

-Virtualization technology separates the physical hardware layer from the software environment emulating a new virtual hardware layer.
-Hypervisor or virtual machine manager manages guest virtual machines, translates I/O operations between virtual device and physical device, translates instructions from virtual CPU to physical CPU.
-This introduces some overhead and performance degradation of virtual system compared to physical.
-However, recent virtualization technology introduced several techniques which reduces overhead and eliminate specific hardware features and instructions which are hard to virtualize as reported by Barham et al. and Youseff et al. [78, 79].
-Thanks to them, a virtual environment fine tuned for an application can be executed on almost any hardware and platform and virtualization becomes part of the solution to execute jobs of desktop-grid or service-grid computation on different physical platforms [80].
-Currently there exists several commercial, free or even opensource virtualization implementation which are provided by different vendors and it’s hypervisor - VMWare, XEN, KVM, VirtualBox etc. 2.3.6 Cloud computing
+Virtualization technology separates the physical hardware layer from the software environment, emulating a new virtual hardware layer.
+The hypervisor or virtual machine manager manages guest virtual machines and translates I/O operations between virtual device and physical devices.
+It also translates instructions from virtual CPUs to physical CPUs.
+This introduces some overhead and performance degradation of the virtual system, compared to the physical.
+However, recent virtualization technology has introduced several techniques that reduce overhead and eliminate specific hardware features and instructions, which are hard to virtualize, as reported by Barham et al. and Youseff et al. [78, 79].
+Thanks to them, a virtual environment has been fine-tuned for an application that can be executed on almost any hardware and platform.
+Here, virtualization becomes a part of the solution to execute jobs of desktop grid or service grid computations on different physical platforms [80].
+Currently, there are several commercial, free or even open-source virtualization implementations, which are provided by different vendors and hypervisors - VMWare, XEN, KVM, VirtualBox, etc. 2.3.6 Cloud Computing

-In contrast to grid-computing where user scheduled jobs accessing shared environment and might be influenced by other users or by the environment, the cloud-computing provides access to a virtual software, platform or whole infrastructure so the user or process has impression of sole use.
-Virtualization techniques enabled expansion of cloud-computing mainly on infrastructure which was built for another purpose and can be rented in times when the primary infrastructure is not fully utilized [81].
+In contrast to grid computing, where a user schedules jobs in order to access a shared environment and may be influenced by other users or by the environment, cloud computing provides access to a virtual software, platform or whole infrastructure.
+Consequently, the user or process is given the impression of sole use.
+Virtualization techniques have enabled the expansion of cloud computing, mainly on infrastructures that were built for another purpose.
+These can be rented when the primary infrastructure is not fully utilized [81].

-Cloud-computing can be characterized as a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction [82].
+Cloud computing can be characterized as a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications and services).
+These can be rapidly provisioned and released with minimal management effort or service provider interaction [82].

-Cloud computing makes computational power and storage as utility or commodity that can be rented.
-It evolves in commercial area to facilitate scaling up the business needs with computational demand with current commercial clouds such as Amazon EC2, Microsoft Windows Azure , Google cloud and others.Cloud computing in research infrastructures were recently deployed next to the already existing grid-infrastructures and utilizes the same hardware resources.
-Some methods to integrate grid-computing and cloud-computing were proposed by Anjum et al. [83].
-Access is provided to the same users of grid-infrastructure and currently most used platforms are OpenNebula [84] and OpenStack [85].
+Cloud computing makes computational power and storage as utilities or commodities that can be rented.
+With current commercial clouds, the commercial area has evolved in order to facilitate the scaling up that businesses needs with the computational demand, e.g., Amazon EC2, Microsoft Windows Azure , Google cloud and others.Cloud computing in research infrastructures was recently deployed, next to the already existing grid infrastructures, utilizing the same hardware resources.
+Some methods to integrate grid computing and cloud computing were proposed by Anjum et al. [83].
+Access is provided to the same users of a grid infrastructure and currently, the most used platforms are OpenNebula [84] and OpenStack [85].

-An interoperability among cloud providers and standardization on cloud-computing, virtualization and related technologies is important as it would keep users from being locked into a specific cloud provider [86].
+Interoperability among cloud providers and a standardization of cloud computing, virtualization and related technologies are important as these would keep users from being locked into a specific cloud provider [86].

-2.3.7 Application model
+2.3.7 Application Model

-The application computed within grid or cloud can be characterized by the quantity of tasks being performed, the size of input data and of the communication needs to be done between concurrent tasks.
-Grid-computing infrastructures were primarily utilized for computation, which tasks take long time, were relatively loose coupled and resources were used over long period.
-Performance/capacity is usually mentioned in operations/CPUs per month or year and for such computation the term High Throughput Computing (HTC) is used.
+Applications that are computed within a grid or cloud can be characterized by the quantity of tasks being performed, the size of the input data and the communication that needs to be carried out between concurrent tasks.
+Grid computing infrastructures are primarily utilized for computation, in which tasks take a long time.
+These are relatively loosely coupled and resources are used over a long period of time.
+Performance/capacity is usually mentioned in operations/CPUs per month or year and for such computations, the term High Throughput Computing (HTC) is used.